eluv-io/avpipe/README.md

   - out_stat_encoding_end_pts: end pts of generated segment.
 This event is generated when an output segment is complete and it is closing.
 - Output stats are reported via output handlers avpipe_stater() callback function.
 - A GO client of avpipe library, must implement OutputHandler.Stat() method.

-## Transcoding Audio/Video
-Avpipe library has the following transcoding options to transcode audio/video:
-- xc_all: in this mode both audio and video will be decoded and encoded according to transcoding params.
-Usually there is no need to specify decoder and decoder is detected automatically.
-- xc_video: in this mode video will be decoded and encoded according to transcoding params.
-- xc_audio: in this mode audio will be decoded and encoded according to encoder param (by default it is AAC).
-- xc_audio_pan: in this mode audio pan filter will be used before injecting the audio frames into the encoder.
-- xc_audio_merge: in this mode audio merge filter will be used before injecting the audio frames into the encoder.
-- xc_mux: in this mode avpipe would mux some audio and video ABR segments and produce an MP4 output.
-In this case, it is needed to provide a mux_spec which points to ABR segments to be muxed.
-- xc_extract_images: in this mode avpipe will extract specific images/frames at specific times from a video.

-### Audio specific params
-- channel_layout: In all the above cases channel_layout parameter can be set to specify the output channel layout.
-If the channel_layout param is not set then the input channel layout would carry to the output.
-- audio_index: The audio_index param can be used to pick the specified audio (using stream index) for transcoding.
-- audio_seg_duration_ts: This param determines the duration of the generated audio segment in TS.
-- audio_bitrate: This param sets the audio bitrate in the output.
-- filter_descriptor: The filter_descriptor param must be set when transcoding type is xc_audio_pan/xc_audio_merge.

 ## Setting up live